Beverley Craven

 Beverley Craven (born 28 July 1963) is a British singer-songwriter best known for her 1991 UK hit single "Promise Me".
-Her album Change of Heart was released in 2014 and Mixed Emotions in 1999.
+She has recorded six studio albums, including the collaborative album Woman to Woman with Judie Tzuke and Julia Fordham.

 Biography

 Early life

 Craven was born in Colombo, Ceylon (now Sri Lanka), in July 1963, while her British father was working there for Kodak.
 He later worked as an investment advisor.
-Within two years, the family had relocated to rural Buckinghamshire, to a bungalow on a five acre plot and where her younger twin sisters were born.
+Within two years, the family had relocated to rural Buckinghamshire, to a bungalow on a five-acre plot and where her younger twin sisters were born.
 Craven began taking piano lessons at the age of seven, encouraged by her music teacher mother who was a classical violinist and who had performed at the Royal Albert Hall.

 Upon leaving school, Craven attended art college.
 She also performed with various bands in London pubs and was writing songs.
-She was also an accomplished swimmer during her teens and competed in several local and national swimming competitions around the UK.
+She was also an accomplished swimmer during her teens and competed in several national swimming competitions around the UK.

-Craven did not buy her first pop record until she was 15 when she started buying records by singer-songwriters such as Elton John, Judie Tzuke, Stevie Wonder and, in particular, Kate Bush, all of whom influenced her music.
+Craven did not buy her first pop record until she was 15, when she started buying records by artists such as Kate Bush, the Electric Light Orchestra and Stevie Wonder.

-At 18, Craven left school and home and worked in a number of odd jobs, living in a south London bedsit.
+At 18, Craven left school and home and worked in various jobs, living in a south London bedsit.
 Having failed to find any sympathetic musicians with whom to play, at the age of 22 she decided to strike out on her own as a piano-playing singer and songwriter.
 Following a brief stint touring with soul singer Bobby Womack, who tried to sign her to his record label, she recorded her first set of demos and attracted the attention of Go West's manager, John Glover.
-He quickly set about securing her a major music publishing deal with Warner Brothers and a development contract with Epic Records followed.
+He helped to secure her a major music publishing deal with Warner Brothers and a development contract with Epic Records followed.